-Discussions regarding the relationship between S&T and society have been posing various serious challenges at different times in the history.
-Looking back, there has been the recognition of the negative impacts of S&T on people, society and the environment, including the social responsibility of scientists in research during World War II; global environmental problems such as industrial pollutions, some of which have caused severe regional damages, as well as atmospheric pollution and climate change; and accidents at nuclear power station.
+Looking back, discussions regarding the relationship between S&T and society have been posing various serious challenges at different times in history.
+There has been the recognition of the negative impacts of S&T on people, society and the environment, including the social responsibility of scientists in research after World War II; global environmental problems such as industrial pollution, some cases of which have caused severe regional damage, and atmospheric pollution and climate change; and accidents at nuclear power stations.
+Awareness of these, however, has come to motivate engagement in further discussions about the relationship between S&T and society.
 Awareness of these, however, has undeniably motivated the engagement in further discussions about the relationship between S&T and society.
 Against this backdrop, research on ethical, legal and social implications/issues (ELSI) was established formally for the first time in the budget allocated for the Human Genome Project launched in 1990 in the US.
 This is a research area which anticipates and considers the ethical, legal and social implications of R&D outcomes, which has later expanded its focus on genome research to other areas such as other emerging biotechnologies, information technology, nanotechnology and brain science.

 Meanwhile, the response to global-scale problems faced by humanity (grand challenges) as exemplified by the Sustainable Development Goals (SDGs) has become identified as an important mission in industrial circles.
-With the rapid expansion of environmental, social and governance (ESG) investment in the global marketplace, ideas and mechanisms for reconciling values emphasizing economic rationality with values such as the sustainability of natural environment and consideration of gender and equity are also becoming more pervasive.
-Transcendence and integration of various disciplines and collaboration with diverse stakeholders are considered important in resolving such issues with S&T. Moreover, such efforts are expected to go beyond provision of problem solutions; engagement of researchers across disciplines and various stakeholders in society from the early stages of R&D is considered necessary, and founded upon such the creation of innovation which truly contributes to the greater good for the society is achievable.
-This is known as the responsible research and innovation (RRI), a concept that has its origin in ELSI in the US, as well as S&T governance and public engagement mainly developed in the Europe.
+With the rapid expansion of environmental, social and governance (ESG) investment in the global marketplace, there is a call to reconcile values emphasizing economic rationality with values such as the sustainability of the natural environment and giving consideration to gender and equity.
+In this situation, there is an expectation that S&T will contribute to resolving social issues, and the transcendence and integration of various disciplines and collaboration with diverse stakeholders are considered important to this end.
+Moreover, it is necessary for such efforts to not only result in the overcoming of issues, but to involve a dialogue that, from the early stages of R&D, includes researchers across disciplines and various stakeholders in society.
+It seems that upon such a foundation, we could achieve the creation of innovation which truly contributes to the greater good of society.
+This is known as the responsible research and innovation (RRI), positioned as a concept that has its origin in ELSI in the US, as well as S&T governance and public engagement mainly developed in the Europe.